A checklist for starting a restaurant

 3. Research funding options for your restaurant.

-Assess your restaurant startup costs, as well as operational costs, to determine how to fund your restaurant.
+Assess how much it will cost to open your restaurant, as well as operational costs, to determine how to fund your restaurant.
 There are a number of options to consider, from taking on an investor to applying for a small business loan.
 Be sure to calculate your break-even point and create a financial analysis as well, to get a better understanding of your predictive cash flow.

 4. Obtain licenses and permits needed to open a restaurant.